 In the mid-eighteenth century, The Airds started out as an inn for passengers taking the paddle steamer to the Caledonian Canal.
 Today its modest whitewashed exterior gives few clues to the treasures you’ll discover inside.
 Glowing log fires, freshly cut flowers, beautiful wallpaper and sofas a-plenty create a wonderfully inviting ambience, perfect for cosying up with a tea (or something a little stronger) and either burying yourself in a good book or hatching plans together.

-The Airds’ eight en-suite bedrooms and three suites are all unique in style and have a fresh contemporary feel with warm colors and smart fabrics, along with all the requisite technology.
+The Airds’ eight en-suite bedrooms and three suites are all unique in style and have a fresh contemporary feel with warm colours and smart fabrics, along with all the requisite technology.
 Over half of them come with inspiring views of Loch Linnhe, and bathrooms in most cases are marble with bathrobes and luxurious Bulgari toiletries.
 There is also a two bedroom self-catering cottage in the grounds ideal for families or for those who prefer a little more privacy and independence.

 Thoughtful touches from the complimentary whisky mac and newspaper each morning to in-room spa treatments and a DVD player so that you can borrow a movie from the front desk and curl up in bed to watch the latest blockbuster are typical of the spoiling hospitality you’ll receive at The Airds.